A brief history of intelligence

 Criticality

 Critical Mass, Length, Temperature Many systems and processes—whether in nature or society—can appear unchanging until they reach a certain transition point, after which their behavior shifts dramatically.
 Think of disease outbreaks, the spread of information in a network, or battery failures in electric vehicles.
-Let’s go through some examples. ...
+Let’s go through some examples.
+Disease Outbreaks Consider a disease outbreak such as COVID-19 in 2020.
+The goal of many governments was not just to reduce infections slightly, but to bring the average number of new infections per case—known as the reproduction number, or $R_0$—below the critical threshold of 1.
+When $R_0 < 1$, each infected person, on average, transmits the disease to fewer than one other person, and the outbreak dies out.
+However, if $R_0 > 1$ even by a small margin, the number of infections can grow exponentially. ...

 February 28, 2025 · Daniel Siemmeister